 The British author’s novels led to a number of popular movies and even a beloved television series.

-For example, a Rough Collie, sometimes called a Long-haired Collie, has a long, double-layer coat while a Smooth Collie has a short, dense coat that lies flat.
+For example, a Rough (or long-haired) Collie has a long, double-layer coat while a Smooth Collie has a short, dense coat that lies flat.

 Both varieties shed and come in six standard color combinations, including the following: